 - Understanding the essential dynamics between the minute taker and the chair.

 - Understand how to prepare for a meeting

 - Minute Taking templates and reports

 Who writes meeting minutes?

 Minute taking is a hugely important undertaking and a key administrative role.
-It is important to be as accurate and to seek clarification on any points that do not seem to make sense in order to make sure that the record is correct.
+It is essential to be accurate and seek clarification on any points that do not seem to make sense to ensure that the record is correct.
 With legal requirements to uphold, as well as helping to inform anyone in the future seeking clarification on the reasons behind decisions, you cannot cut corners when taking minutes.
-This is where board meeting software is so helpful, allowing members to easily spot errors and have them corrected with the minimum of fuss.
+This is where board meeting software is so helpful, allowing members to spot errors quickly and have them corrected with minimal fuss.

 Effective communication is the key to success.
-Effective communication at meetings is important as attendees will need confirmation of any points discussed being taken into action after a meeting.
-Research shows the way attendees communicate in a meeting is central to their success in their role.
+Effective communication at meetings is essential as attendees will need confirmation of any points discussed being taken into action after a meeting.
+Research shows that how attendees communicate in a meeting is central to their success.

 It is proven that invitees will attend meetings when they know why the meeting is being called and that the meeting organizers will not deviate from the defined purpose.

 Ideally, meetings should be scheduled at a time and place convenient for the attendees.
-Minute taking is a skill that is the essential element of many roles.
-At meetings, it is important to complete the task accurately and quickly.
+Minute taking is a skill that is an essential element of many roles.
+At meetings, it is vital to complete the task accurately and quickly.
 It is also a legal requirement for board meetings in most countries.